silverstripe/silverstripe-elemental/README.md

 private static $controller_template = 'MyElementHolder';
 ```

-To customise existing block templates such as `Content` and `Form` templates copy the relevant files from
+To customise existing block templates such as `Content` and `Form` templates, copy the relevant files from
 `vendor/dnadesign/silverstripe-elemental/templates` to your theme.

 ### Style Variants